 HSS Freshman Speaks at China-ASEAN Youth Summit in Beijing

-The 11th China-ASEAN Youth Camp and the 4th China-ASEAN Youth Summit was held in Beijing under the theme of “Uniting Youths, Inspiring Change: Paving the Way for a China-ASEAN Future” from October 22nd to 28th.
-As one of the 30 Chinese youth representatives, Zheng Diwen, a freshman of the School of Humanities and Social Sciences (HSS), CUHK-Shenzhen, was elected as the sole Chinese youth representative to deliver a speech and vote at the revision conference of the China-ASEAN Youth Declaration.
+The 11th China-ASEAN Youth Camp and the 4th China-ASEAN Youth Summit, themed“Uniting Youths, Inspiring Change: Paving the Way for a China-ASEAN Future” were held in Beijing from October 22nd to 28th.
+As one of the 30 Chinese youth representatives, Diwen, a freshman of HSS, CUHK-Shenzhen, was elected as the only Chinese youth representative to deliver a speech and vote at the revision conference of the China-ASEAN Youth Declaration.

-The opening ceremony features the presence of Wu Wei, Deputy Secretary-General of the All-China Youth Federation, Liu Zhendong, Deputy Director of the Malaysian Ministry of Defense and Member of the Senate of Malaysia, Yang Xiuping, a senior diplomat and former China-ASEAN Center Secretary-General, and more than 160 student representatives from China, ASEAN and other countries.
-Through the Model ASEAN Conference and other activities, students were empowered to understand the obstacles and opportunities for China-ASEAN cooperation in various fields, jointly explore the development prospects of China-ASEAN collaboration, and propose their insights.
+The opening ceremony features the presence of Wu Wei, Deputy Secretary General of the All-China Youth Federation, Liu Zhendong, Deputy Director of the Malaysian Ministry of Defense and Member of the Senate of Malaysia, Yang Xiuping, senior diplomat and former China-ASEAN Center Secretary-General, and more than 160 student representatives from China, ASEAN and other countries.
+Through the Model ASEAN Conference and other activities, students come face to face with the obstacles and opportunities of China-ASEAN cooperation in various fields, and jointly explore the development prospects of China-ASEAN cooperation, and propose their own insights.

-The final part of the summit was to elect one representative from each of the 10 ASEAN countries and China to deliver a speech and vote at the revision meeting of the China-ASEAN Youth Declaration.
-The Chinese representative was set to be selected from 30 students, mostly senior undergraduate, master, and even doctoral students from prestigious universities such as Tsinghua University, Peking University, Fudan University, Beijing Foreign Studies University, University of International Relations, and China Foreign Affairs University.
+The final session of the summit was to select one representative from each of the 10 ASEAN countries and China to deliver a speech and vote at the revision meeting of the China-ASEAN Youth Declaration.
+The 30 members of China’s delegation are mostly senior-year undergraduates, Master, and even doctoral students from traditional key universities such as Tsinghua University, Peking University, Fudan University, Beijing Foreign Studies University, University of International Relations, and China Foreign Affairs University.

 As for why she was recognized by the members of the Chinese delegation and elected to the representative of China, Zheng Diwen attributed it to the generous care of the brothers and sisters in the delegation, and her English improvisation speaking and stage performance abilities accumulated in classrooms and student club activities: "Before I made up my mind to raise my hand, I thought of this sentence: ‘If you try and fail is better than if you fail to try in fear of failure.' "

-The most exciting moment for Zheng, who first stepped on an international arena, was to be able to speak for China with her strength.
-During the final discussion and voting on the declaration on 28th, one of the representatives proposed to delete the clauses promoting the Belt and Road Initiative in the provisions of the declaration, echoed by the other nine ASEAN countries.
-Zheng resolutely voted against it: "At that time, I felt enormous pressure, but even greater responsibility!
-In my eyes, the Belt and Road Initiative, as an important foreign policy of China in the new era, must not be removed because of prejudice.
-To this end, I argued for three rounds of negotiations and finally persuaded the representatives of the 10 ASEAN countries to unanimously keep the Belt and Road clauses in the Declaration."
+The most exciting moment for Diwen, who first stepped on an international arena, was when she was able to speak for China through her own voice.
+During the final discussion and voting on the declaration on 28th, one of the representatives proposed to delete the clauses facilitating the Belt and Road Initiative in the provisions of the Declaration, which was immediately echoed by the other nine ASEAN countries.
+Diwen voted against it with resolution "At that time, I felt great pressure.
+But the sense of responsibility was even greater!
+I consider the Belt and Road Initiative an important foreign policy of China in this new era, which must not be removed simply out of lack of understanding and prejudices.
+To this end, I argued and contested for three rounds of negotiations and finally persuaded the representatives of the 10 ASEAN countries to unanimously keep the Belt and Road clauses in the Declaration."
 The Declaration will be submitted to the ASEAN headquarters and governments by the China-ASEAN Center, conveying the messages of 5 areas: regional security, economy and trade, innovation and technology, environmental resources and youth affairs.
-This declaration embodies the efforts and sweat of the delegates, and also expresses the sincere wishes of the representatives for the friendly relationship between China and ASEAN.
-Zheng's insistence made the voice of Chinese youth heard by the international community, which is the proudest thing of her.
+This Declaration embodies the efforts of the young delegates, and also expresses the sincere wishes of the representatives for the friendly relationship between China and ASEAN.
+Wendi's determination made the voice of Chinese youth heard by the international community.
+This is what she feels proudest of.

 The representatives of the 11 countries took a group photo with the traditional "ASEAN hand-shaking", Zheng Diwen (fourth from left )

-The seven-day summit gathered representatives from different schools and countries to discuss ASEAN economics and finance, market integration, artificial intelligence and some other development issues, injecting young power into China-ASEAN international cooperation in sustainable development.
+The seven-day summit gathered representatives from different schools and countries to discuss issues on ASEAN economics and finance, market integration, artificial intelligence and other development concerns, infusing new vitality into China-ASEAN international cooperation in sustainable development.